KHNASM/DecongestorV1/README.md

 6:- Once migrations are applied, Import and run test data script from /Decongestor/DataAccess/TestData/

-7:- Once one imported, Run the application to test/examine
+7:- Once test data is imported, Run the application to test/examine

 8:- Solution also contains unit tests project for the application.